AndreFelippeVidal/football-project/README.md

 https://api.football-data.org/v4/teams/86/matches?status=SCHEDULED

 ## Next Steps
-0. Refactor README and document python code with docstrings and mkdocs.
+~~0.
+Refactor README and document python code with docstrings and mkdocs.~~
 1. Implement data catalog with Open Metadata:
    a.
 Lineage can be added there and marquez can be removed.
    b.
 Some Data Quality can be implemented in a centralized place with Open Metadata.